Do You Own a Business?

 A directory is a useful taxonomy of links to sites or resources around a given topic.
 For example, a perfume blog might create a directory of places to buy perfume, from major department stores to independent shops around the country.
 Listing many locations can help optimize your site for mobile.

 If you work in a specialized industry, a comprehensive glossary can be a good way to capture some search traffic.
-Think categories such as cooking terms, medical terms, fashion terms, architectural terms and so on.
+Think categories such as cooking terms, medical terms, fashion terms, architectural terms, and so on.

-This is an example of some of the “grunt work” an SEO professional can provide.
+This an example of some of the “grunt work” an SEO professional can provide.
 Not much technical expertise is required to create a glossary.
 But simply assembling one and putting it on your site can boost your position in the search results, keeping you ahead of competitors who are too lazy to take that extra step.

 These are just some of the basic types of SEO content, but the possibilities are virtually endless.